kkokotero/symphony/examples/README.md

-# Symphony Examples
+# Synfonia Examples

-Welcome to the Symphony framework examples collection!
-This directory contains practical implementations demonstrating various features and capabilities of the Symphony framework.
+Welcome to the Synfonia framework examples collection!
+This directory contains practical implementations demonstrating various features and capabilities of the Synfonia framework.

 ## Available Examples